16nsk/concrete5-bootstrap3-theme/README.md

 project.less overwrites bootstraps variables.less from the build/bower_components/bootstrap/less/ dir and creates project.css containing bootstraps css and your own styles from project.less and or stuff.less

-### jshint
+### CoffeeScript

-grunt watches all js files in
+grunt watches all coffee files in

--   js/build/
+-   js/coffee/

 for errors

-these are included in the elements/footer.php, for minified production js see below
+these compile to js/build/
+all js in js/build/ gets minified to js/min/ with source maps

 ### phplint